 Pawcatuck River: Taylor’s Landing to Biscuit City Landing

-This paddle begins at the DEM fishing access at Taylor's Landing in Kingston and goes about 8 miles to DEM's fishing access at Biscuit City Landing in Richmond.
-This paddle actually starts in the Chipuxet River upstream of Worden Pond and is very sinuous as it passes through the open marshland of the Great Swamp Management Area.
-It then passes across the open water of Worden Pond for 1.5 - 2 miles, which can be a windy and difficult crossing.
-You may either take out at the DEM parking area at the southern end of the pond, or cross the pond to the west and continue into the Pawcatuck River to Biscuit City Landing--also a very sinuous but interesting paddle.
-There are no portages in this trip, but the sinuosity and length of the paddle, along with the pond crossing, put it in the Intermediate/Advanced category.
+This paddle begins at the DEM fishing access at Taylor’s Landing in Kingston and goes about 8 miles to DEM’s fishing access at Biscuit City Landing in Richmond.
+This paddle actually starts in the Chipuxet River upstream of Worden Pond and is very sinuous (undefined river channel) as it passes through the open marshland of the Great Swamp Management Area.
+WPWA does not conduct blowdown tree removal on this first section of the paddle.
+Be prepared to portage around fallen trees and beaver dams.
+The Chipuxet ends at the open water of Worden Pond for a 1.5 – 2 mile paddle, which can be a windy and difficult crossing.
+You may either take out at the DEM boat ramp area at the southern end of the pond, or cross the pond to the west shore where locating the beginning of the Pawcatuck River can be difficult.
+The Pawcatuck River to Biscuit City Landing section is also a very sinuous but interesting paddle.
+This entire river route is fraught with beaver dams which are dangerous to portage, the sinuosity and length of the paddle, along with the pond crossing put it in the Intermediate/Advanced category.

 Taylor’s Landing to Biscuit City Landing Pawcatuck River Paddle Map (Adobe Acrobat format)